 Limpiopungo lake with Cotopaxi volcano in the background

-Limpiopungo lake and Cotopaxi Volcano
+Limpiopungo Lake and Cotopaxi volcano

 Leave Quito this morning and head south to Cotopaxi National Park.
-Visit Lake Limpiopungo, located in the highlands, offering a spectacular view of Cotopaxi Volcano's gigantic cone.
+Visit Lake Limpiopungo, located in the highlands, offering a spectacular view of the Cotopaxi volcano's gigantic cone.
 Lake Limpiopungo is home to various birds and wild horses, too.
 Take a short walk around the lake to admire Andean plants and wildlife.

 Day 6: Transfer to Baños via Quilotoa Lagoon Hike (Optional Mule Excursion)